khanduri/influxdb.com/content/docs/kapacitor/v0.1/tick/index.md

 title: TICKscript Language Reference
 ---

-Kapacitor uses a DSL named `TICK`.
+Kapacitor uses a DSL named `TICKscript`.
 The DSL is used to define the pipelines for processing data in Kapacitor.

 The TICKscript language is an invocation chaining language.
 Each script has a flat scope and each variable in the scope defines methods that can be called on it.
 These methods come in two flavors.